lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 Figure 3: ...
 </p>

-The FSM-based method utilizes the generalized regular expressions to define the low-level rules, which can be applied to a wide range of grammars, such as IP addresses and emails.
+The FSM-based method utilizes the generalized regular expressions to define the low-level rules, which can be applied to a wide range of grammars, such as JSON schema, IP addresses and emails.

-##### Limitations:
+**Limitations:**
 Since the FSM is constructed at the token level, it can transition the state by only one token at each step.
 Consequently, it can decode only one token at a time, which results in slow decoding.

 ### Method 2: Interleaved-Based

 Aside from converting the entire JSON schema into a regular expression, another popular approach is to employ interleaved-based decoding.
-In this method, a given JSON schema can be broken down into several parts, each containing either a chunked prefill part or a constraint decoding part.
+In this method, a given JSON schema can be broken down into several parts, each containing either a chunked prefill part or a constrainedt decoding part.
 These different parts are executed interleavedly by the inference system.

-The [guidance](https://github.com/guidance-ai/guidance?tab=readme-ov-file#guidance-acceleration) provides a set of syntax rules for interleaved-based decoding, using llama.cpp as a backend to accelerate.
+[Guidance](https://github.com/guidance-ai/guidance?tab=readme-ov-file#guidance-acceleration) provides a set of syntax rules for interleaved-based decoding, using llama.cpp as a backend to accelerate.

 <img src="/images/blog/compressed_fsm/method2.png" style="width: 100%; max-width: 85%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
 <p style="color:gray; text-align: center;">Figure 4: ...</p>

-#### Limitations:
+**Limitations:**
 - The interleaved-based method requires custom syntax, making it less versatile and expressive than individual regular expressions.
 - It struggles with correctly handling tokenization boundaries due to potential conflicts between the decoding and chunked prefilling segments.
-- Frequent communication between the model and the guidance brings additional overhead.
+- Frequent communication between the interpreter and the backend brings additional overhead.

 ## Our Method: Jump-Forward Decoding With a Compressed Finite State Machine